dbann/research_adminwaste_calc/README.md

 # research_adminwaste_calc
-Calculates the cost of admin waste in research, and highlights opportunity costs
+Calculates the cost of admin waste in research, and highlights opportunity costs.
+Uses R + the shiny package.